 Here at Edible Health we recommend a daily serve of 13mg, which is around two level tablespoons, depending on the size of your spoon!

 That said, we are all different and some people may need more due to exercise regimes.
 Others may need less for health or other personal reasons.
 The key to success is consistency and persistence, so just take your serving every day and be patient for results.
 Collagen is a protein and proteins are the building blocks our bodies use to heal, grow, repair and rejuvenate.
 Sometimes what our bodies need proteins for isn’t always visible on the outside.
 Bone density could increase; ligament strength and flexibility could improve, brain, heart and other organ health may be optimised.
 Collagen protein doesn’t have to show up in just our hair, skin nails and muscles!

 As for how to take collagen, our powder are designed to give you maximum freedom and flexibility.
 You can take it all at once, maybe in a smoothie or a juice, or you can stagger it throughout the day.
 In your morning coffee, porridge, soup or even your evening meal.
 Spaghetti Bolognese is a favourite in our team.
 It’s totally flexible and versatile and designed to suit your tastes and needs.

 It can take up to 8-12 weeks to notice benefits as often our bodies heal from the inside out, but some of our customers report changes in days.

-This is most definitely not a product exclusive to women.
-On the contrary, there is every reason to consider collagen for men to help care for health and well-being.
+So, gents, there you have it!
+Collagen for men is every bit as important as it is for women.
 Check out our Edible Health range or touch base with us to ask us anything specific - we’d love to help!

 The information we have provided herewith, and all linked materials, are not intended nor should they be construed as medical advice.
 Moreover, the information herewith should not be used as a substitute for professional medical expertise or treatment.